 We require a background check for each and every adult (18 and older) resident of a property.
 So, a married couple with a 19 year-old son living with them will require three checks completed.
 I hear all the time the complaint that the 19 year-old son is a student and should not need to have the check completed.
 Unfortunately, an alleged sex offender may also be a student.
 We need to know that and this is the best way to discover important facts about the applicants.

-The cost to the tenant is $50 individually or $75 for a married couple.
+The cost is $50 per applicant.
 So, applications are received from serious candidates, eliminating time spent on those who know they likely will not qualify.
 Prior to an applicant spending the fee, we encourage them to contact us if they are concerned about how an event in their background might affect the outcome.
 In this way, we try to avoid just taking applications and funds from those who will not be approved.

 We also do this on the applicant’s dime so we know they are serious.
 If a potential tenant has difficulty paying this application fee, it is good we learned that before entering a contract!
 We do encourage potential applicants to review with us their unique circumstances to avoid spending these fees with no chance of approval.